The War of the Pacific (1879-1883), also called the War of the Saltpeter, pitted the Republic of Chile

 - Never Live It Down: Bolivia, in regard to the loss of its seacost.
 To the point that the Bolivian Navy still exists as an actual military force (operating on rivers and in inland Lake Titicaca).
 Bolivians 'commemorate' the loss of access to the sea as a national holiday, Dia del Mar, and Bolivia routinely seeks international mediation to resolve the problem.note

-- Officer and a Gentleman: Peruvian Admiral Miguel Grau.
-It says something that the ones who gave him the name El Caballero de los Mares (The Gentleman/Knight of the Seas) were the Chileans themselves.
+- Officer and a Gentleman: Peruvian Admiral Miguel Grau embodied this trope to such a degree that the Chileans themselves gave him the name El Caballero de los Mares (The Gentleman/Knight of the Seas)

 - Offscreen Teleportation: Peruvian Colonel Andrés Cáceres was nicknamed "The Warlock of Los Andes" for his ability to appear and dissapear at will in the mountain range (he knew them like the palm of his hand).